rubenhensen/param-bench/README.md

 - Minimal file clutter

 ## Technical Details

+### Compiler Invocation
+Each compiler is invoked with library flags (`LIBFLAGS`) that specify paths to:
+- Prelude library (`-L` and `-T` flags for library and tree paths)
+- Stdlib library (`-L` and `-T` flags for library and tree paths)

+This ensures the compiler can find all necessary runtime libraries during compilation.

 ### Memory Measurement
 Memory is tracked using `/usr/bin/time -f "%M"` which reports maximum resident set size in KB.
 This is converted to MB in the analysis.